aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

     ]
 }
 ```

-The bucket policy explicitly denies all access to the bucket which does not come from the **designated VPC endpoint**.
+The bucket policy explicitly denies all access to the bucket which does not come from the designated S3 endpoint in your VPC.

-Second, attach the following permission policy to the **S3 VPC Endpoint**:
+Second, attach the following permission policy to the S3 VPC Endpoint:
 ```json
 {
     "Version": "2012-10-17",